MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-printing2.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 Specifies how many times the pruning service on a domain controller repeats its attempt to contact a computer before pruning the computer's printers.

 The pruning service periodically contacts computers that have published printers to verify that the printers are still available for use.
 If a computer does not respond to the contact message, the message is repeated for the specified number of times.
 If the computer still fails to respond, then the pruning service "prunes" (deletes from Active Directory) printer objects the computer has published.